How Long Do Tortillas Last? (3 Useful Tips to Store!)

 How Long Do Tortillas Last?

 To know how long tortillas last, you need to know about the expiration date and shelf life of the tortilla.
-Different variants have different shelf life.
-For example, a corn tortilla might last longer than a flour or wheat tortilla, depending on how you store them.
+Different types of tortillas have different shelf life.

 How Long Do Flour Tortillas Last?

 Additionally, freezing further extends the shelf life of the flour tortilla by 6-8 months.
-So, in case you do want to save your flour tortillas for long, freeze them.
+So, in case you do want to save your flour tortillas for longer, freeze them.
 You will need to take care with reheating so that they do not dry out or get soggy, but it is possible to store tortillas for nearly a year in the freezer when done correctly.

 How Long Do Corn Tortillas Last?

-How Long Do Wheat Tortillas Last?
+How Long Do Whole Wheat Tortillas Last?

-The denser makeup of these tortillas can be a little problematic when it comes to storing them long-term simply because there is more there to preserve and keep from spoiling.
-But, in case you plan to store them in the fridge, they’ll last for 3-4 weeks without any issue.
+If you plan to store them in the fridge, they’ll last for 3-4 weeks without any issue.
 In the freezer, though, these tortillas stay fresh for 6-8 months easily and be quickly reheated to add to any dinner or lunch plans you may have down the road.

 How Long Do Homemade Tortillas Last?